 The HazLoc industry stakeholders that are supported by these series include:

-- Equipment manufacturers, including gas detectors, heaters, industrial and process controls, luminaires, motors, programmable logic controllers, robotics, sensors, signaling equipment, wearable technologies, and wireless communication.
+- Equipment manufacturers, including but not limited to gas detectors, heaters, industrial and process controls, luminaires, motors, programmable logic controllers, robotics, sensors, signaling equipment, wearable technologies, and wireless communication